w3c/spork/README.md

 some **rules** to apply.
 The pipeline that this defines, together with a few configuration options, is what will transform the document.

+## Installation

+The simplest way in which to install this is to clone the repository, then run `npm install -d` at its root.

 ## `spork`

 This gets installed with `npm install` (or `npm link` from the repo, which is likely better).
 It